Ryan-GoslinGG/TIS-100--SELF_TEST_diagnostic--code-for-1B-iterations-/README.md

 Experimentally, I found out that in fast mode, the device performs about 6k operations per second, so the level with this algorithm will be solved in about 8 hours!

 In general, this is my first file on Git and I do not know what to write in the ReadMe, let it be this :)

+Exactly, here you can also specify the instructions where to save the file!

+Open the TIS-100 and select the "Self-test diagnostic" level, in the upper left corner there will be the "Open save directory" button.
+A folder opens in which you need to insert the file (with a replacement if there is already a file with that name)

+That seems to be it now.
+Thank you all, bye everyone)